ccamara/archtlas/sites/all/modules/contrib/leaflet_more_maps/README.txt

 After this all you have to do is enable Leaflet More Maps to enhance your mapping experience with lots of attractive map options.

-You select your favorite map when you render a View as a map (e.g. in combination with the "IP Geolocation Views and Maps" module) or when Geofields (http://drupal.org/project/geofield) are output in a View, as a table or in the unformatted format.
-In the View UI, when prompted, make sure you specify a path to the location marker icon, eg sites/all/libraries/leaflet/dist/images/marker-icon.png.
+You select your favorite map when you format a single field (eg Geofield) as a map or when you format a View (of multiple nodes or users) as a map.
+The module "IP Geolocation Views and Maps" module is particularly good for this.
-If you leave it blank, you may find that only the first result of your View produces a map and one without a marker at that.

 The included submodule Leaflet Demo introduces a block that you can enable on a page to showcase all maps available, centered on your current location, or any